NeuroMorphoOrg/PaperBot/README.md

 	`]`<br>
 `}`<br>

 ### 1.4.
-Add some keyWords for the search
+Add keywords for the search
-* `name` contains the keywords, where " " around the string is used for exact match if more than one word is used.
+* `name` contains the keywords, where " " around the string is used for exact match if inputting more than one word and to avoid approximate string matching.
 Only AND operand is supported.
-In order to perform OR operator add more keywords to the Database.
+In order to perform OR operation add more keywords to the Database.
-* `collection` is the current collection where we want the article to be saved.
-By default `To evaluate`, but you can configure the project to use different collections for other purposes.
+* `collection` is the group in wich the article will be saved.
+By default this is set to the `To evaluate` group, but you can configure the project to use different groups for other purposes.
 * `usage` is a label for the articles found using the keyword.
 You can add different labels to differentiate search types.

 `db.keyword.insert(`<br>